raspberrypilearning/robot-antenna/en/step_4.md

 The resistor reduces the amount of electric current passing through the circuit.
 This protects the LED from breaking, as a high current would make the light shine more brightly and then stop working.

 --- /collapse ---

-Well done!
-You've made the antenna for your robot.
-Now let's add some programming so that we can control when it lights up.